brbisheng/Econ-Stat-Methods/AdaptationFromBooks/Seamless_R_and_C___Integration_with_Rcpp_/chapter1.md

 ### 1.2 First Example, Fibonacci sequences

-(Be careful, I always do some adaptions based on the original code!)
+(cautious, I always do some adaptions based on the original code..)

 ------**1st solution**-----